Photo above used courtesy of Helen Gordon, WWF SA

 The industry supplies around 2 million tons of fertiliser products to the local market annually at a value of around R10 billion.
 In South Africa the maize industry consumes between 40% and 50% of all fertilisers and the market, therefore, is much influenced by what happens to this industry.

 The absence of urea production facilities and sources of potash in South Africa is another reason for high levels of imports (Urea and Potassium Chloride make up the bulk of imported product).
 South Africa is a net importer of fertiliser products excluding ammonia and rock phosphate.

 Nearly two-thirds of South Africa’s fertiliser exports are to Zambia and Zimbabwe.
 Other destinations include Botswana, Mozambique, Australia, Brazil, Malawi, Namibia, Swaziland, Angola, Democratic Republic of the Congo and Kenya.

 Negatives for the fertiliser industry include a land reform policy where it takes some time for new farmers to be fully established as commercial farmers, and if farmers were discouraged from planting maize and went instead for crops which use less fertiliser than maize.
 The emergence of a biofuel industry would be a positive for the industry as the crop demand would impact favourably on the need for fertiliser.

 National strategy and government contact

 The “Legislation & regulations” option at www.fertasa.co.za is of great help here.
-It sets out the fertiliser regulations, registration documentation and contacts at the Department of Agriculture, Forestry and Fisheries (DAFF).
-The reader can also find information by looking for the “Agriculture Inputs Control” option under “Branches” at www.daff.gov.za.
+It sets out the fertiliser regulations, registration documentation and contacts at the Department of Agriculture, Land Reform and Rural Development (DALRRD).
+The reader can also find information by looking for the “Agriculture Inputs Control” option under “Branches” at www.dalrrd.gov.za.

 The Fertilisers, Farm Feeds, Agricultural Remedies And Stock Remedies Act, 1947 (Act No. 36 of 1947) provides for: